serialbyter/equinor_hackathon_2019/docs/troubleshooting.md

 ```
 This will make sure all files in the directory have Unix style line endings, and should fix the error.

+### Terminal doesn't display characters when typing
+This can sometimes happen if we stop the simulator before it has properly initialized.
+You should be able to interact with the terminal, except it doesn't display any characters that you type in.
+To fix this first press `CTRL+c` to abort whatever has been typed in upto now.
+Then write `reset` and press enter.
+This should fix the issue.
+Note that when writing `reset` you wont be able to see while you're typing.

 ### Program won't stop
 If you have a program which can't be killed using `CTRL+c`, then it is most likely stuck in a loop somewhere.
 To kill it you should first stop the simulator, ie. the one started with `roslaunch techathon main.launch`.
 After